-- Applicable Population: All learners - Collection Procedure: At intake, an individual learner's educational goals are evaluated and they are then enrolled in the appropriate program.
-All students with the exception of 9th through 12th grade High School Diploma students may be assessed to determine educational functioning level. - Federal Reporting: Total number of learners who complete an SSD during the program is reported and a rate or percentage of level completion can be computed.
+Applicable Population: All participants

+Collection Procedure: At intake, an individual learner's educational goals are evaluated and they are then enrolled in the appropriate program.
+All participants with the exception of 9th through 12th grade High School Diploma participants may be assessed to determine educational functioning level.

+Federal Reporting: Total number of participants who complete an SSD during the program is reported and a rate or percentage of level completion can be computed.